jenkinsci/git-bisect-plugin/README.md

 This is a more customizable variation of the plugin that allows you to run a long-running bisection process;

-It is meant to be used for cases where a bug was introduced sometime ago; You know how to test, and you know atleast one good revision where the bug did not exist.
+It is meant to be used for cases where a bug was introduced sometime ago; You know how to test, and you know at least one good revision where the bug did not exist.
 This variation of the plugin is also aimed to fit long builds that might be unstable or to find bugs that reproduce in an inconsistent manner.

 **To set it up, you need to have 2 Projects, one is for testing the bug ("Tester Project") and the other is for running the bisection ("Bisect Project")**